vislearn/dsacstar/README.md

 ```bash
 python train_init.py <scene_name> <network_output_file> --mode 2
 ```
-This uses the `depth\` dataset folder as mode 1 to generate ground truth scene coordinates but optimizes a different loss for initalization (3D distance instead of reprojection error).
+This uses the `depth\` dataset folder similar to mode 1 to generate ground truth scene coordinates but optimizes a different loss for initalization (3D distance instead of reprojection error).

 *Note: The 7Scenes depth maps are not registered to the RGB images, and hence are not directly usable for training.
-The 12 scenes depth maps may be used as is.
+The 12Scenes depth maps are registered properly and may be used as is.
 However, in our experiments, we used rendered depth maps for both 7Scenes and 12Scenes to initialize scene coordinate regression.*

 ### End-To-End Training